arschles/pare/README.md

 tools that you need when you need them, so you don't have to write hacky Makefiles or learn complicated new build systems.

+You can configure Pare with a single file, often times with one line.

 # What does this do?

 Imagine you're building a website that needs a bunch of daemons running (microservices!).
 Normally